Mom Jeans: History

 On October 6, 2017, Counter Intuitive Records released another split EP titled NOW That's What I Call Music Vol. 420, featuring music from Mom Jeans as well as the bands Pictures of Vernon and Prince Daddy & the Hyena.

 The same month, the band announced they had signed with SideOneDummy Records, and had plans to release their second album through the label in 2018.
 However, in a Reddit post, Eric Butler confirmed that they would no longer be working with the label and instead continue to work with Counter Intuitive Records to release their second album.

 The band's second full-length album, Puppy Love, was released on July 3, 2018, with Counter Intuitive Records, as well as a limited independent label run of the record and a select variant being put out by UK based label Big Scary Monsters.

 In early 2019, the band began recording demos for a new LP, named Sweet Tooth, following the departure of Gabriel Paganin.
 Later in the year it was announced the band would be touring with Hobo Johnson, featuring guest bassist Billy Bouzos (owner of the Oakland-based indie label Slang Church) filling in for Sam Kless.
 Sweet Tooth was released on February 25, 2022, with the first single "What's Up?" being released on September 28, 2021.

 On November 13, 2023, the band announced their next studio album, Bear Market.
 The album comprises rerecorded songs from their previous albums.
-The new reimagined songs followed the band's previous single, Alameda County Fair, into a new "poppier" and produced sound.
 The album was released on November 17, 2023.